As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 10. Sour Beer

-Now that you’ve familiarized yourself with this list of essential types of beer, choose one that caught your eye.
+Now that you’ve familiarized yourself with this list of 10 types of beer, choose one that caught your eye.
 Maybe you gravitate towards light-colored IPAs, or you want to challenge yourself with a strong American stout.
 Whatever you choose, make a point to try it on your next drinking occasion.

 Author